LAC-Tech/editor/README.md

 	- Biggest ecosystem

 Cons:
-	- Not sure if I can recompile modules on the fly
+	- https://docs.racket-lang.org/guide/load.html it looks like racket is really not designed to load modules at runtime.

 ### Guile